McDonald's revenue breakdown: company-operated and franchised restaurants

 McDonald's - additional information

-McDonald’s was founded in California in the United States in 1940 and, by 2013, had 35,429 restaurants worldwide, 14,278 of which were in the U.S. The company serves an average of 70 million customers worldwide every day.
+McDonald’s was founded in California in the United States in 1940 and, by 2016, had 36,899 restaurants worldwide, 14,155 of which were in the U.S. The company serves an average of 70 million customers worldwide every day.
 Its products include a variety of burgers, sandwiches, French fries, chicken nuggets, ice cream, soft drinks, and hot beverages.
-As well as these, McDonald’s serves breakfast items, such as breakfast muffins, pancakes, and bagels, for a limited time each morning.
-In the spring of 2013, almost 45 million people visited McDonald’s for breakfast in the U.S. alone.
+As well as these, McDonald’s serves breakfast items, such as breakfast muffins, pancakes, and bagels.
+On October 6 2015, U.S. restaurants began serving breakfast items throughout the entire day.

-With a brand value of over 90 billion U.S. dollars, McDonald’s is by far the most valuable fast food brand in the world.
-Its closest competitor, Starbucks, has a much smaller brand value of just under 18 billion U.S. dollars.
+With a brand value of over 88 billion U.S. dollars, McDonald’s is by far the most valuable fast food brand in the world.
+Its closest competitor, Starbucks, has a much smaller brand value of just over 43 billion U.S. dollars.
 Starbucks, however, offers a very different range of products than McDonald’s and specializes in coffee.
 Other leading fast food brands that offer a more comparable range of products to McDonald’s are Burger King and KFC.